sampsyo/cs6120/content/blog/2019-11-13-loop-perforation/index.md

 The final task of the driver is to combine what it learned about how much it can mangle each loop into one final answer.
 That is, where we were previously perforating each loop in turn, we now want to perforate some subset of the loops that we determined don't hurt the accuracy too much.
-Here, we follow the lead of the original loop perforated paper in making a greedy assumption—that we can choose an final loop perforation strategy based on joining the maximum perforation rate for each loop that that was below the error tolerance.
+Here, we follow the lead of the original loop perforation paper in making a greedy assumption—that we can choose an final loop perforation strategy based on joining the maximum perforation rate for each loop that that was below the error tolerance.
-This strategy makes the very optimistic assumption that errors are not additive; in the published paper their system backtracks in the case that the combined executable is unacceptable.
+This strategy makes the very optimistic assumption that errors do not interfere in destructive ways to cause crashes; in the published paper their system backtracks in the case that the combined executable is unacceptable.
 For the purpose of this project, we simply ungracefully fail in that case.

 In our `sum_to_n` toy example, this joined result sees that only a loop perforation rate of 2 produces an executable that is below our error threshold of 50%.
 We thus see the following final joined summary in the results: